N$^2$M$^2$: Learning Navigation for Arbitrary Mobile Manipulation Motions in Unseen and Dynamic Environments

 \subsection{Obstacle Avoidance}

 To perceive the environment, we equip the agent with a local occupancy map of its surroundings.
-Occupancy maps provide several advantages: \begin{enumerate*}[label=(\roman*)] \item They can be constructed from and integrate several sensors, such as LiDAR, RGB-D, and range sensors, ensuring applicability across different robots with different sensors. \item They offer a geometric abstraction over sensors such as RGB images, that we hypothesize is easier to generalize to unseen objects and environments at test time. \item They can be constructed in either 2D or as 3D voxel maps. \end{enumerate*} In the following, we rely on a 2D representation which as we will show in the experiments is sufficient for a large range of real-world tasks while keeping computational costs low and during training can be generated without having to rely on a complex simulator.
+Occupancy maps provide several advantages: \begin{enumerate*}[label=(\roman*)] \item They can be constructed from and integrate several sensors, such as LiDAR, RGB-D, and range sensors, ensuring applicability across different robots with different sensors. \item They offer a geometric abstraction over sensors such as RGB images, which we hypothesize is easier to generalize to unseen objects and environments at test time. \item They can be constructed in either 2D or 3D voxel maps. \end{enumerate*} In the following, we rely on a 2D representation which as we will show in the experiments is sufficient for a large range of real-world tasks while keeping computational costs low and during training can be generated without having to rely on a complex simulator.

 The agent receives a robot-centered map $m_{local}$ with a side length of three meters.
 This map is processed by a map encoder before being concatenated with the robot's proprioceptive state and the goal observation.
-The map encoder receives two versions of the local map: a coarse one at a resolution of \SI{0.1}{\meter} and a fine-grained version with a side length of \SI{0.75}{\meter} at a resolution of \SI{0.025}{\meter}, enabling precise navigation.
-The concatenation of the two maps is passed through three convolutional layers each followed by a maxpool and ReLU activation and then flattened into a vector.
-We then extend the reward with a collisions penalty of $r_{coll} = - 10$.
+The map encoder receives two versions of the local map: a coarse one at a resolution of \SI{0.1}{\meter} and a fine-grained version with a side length of \SI{0.75}{\meter} at a resolution of \SI{0.025}{\meter}. \myworries{While the low resolution enables learning of larger spatial contexts, the fine-grained map reduces the impact of the grid discretization and enables the precise perception of available space in narrow corridors while keeping computational costs minimal}.
+The concatenation of the two maps is passed through three convolutional layers, the first followed by a maxpool, with ReLU activations, and then flattened into a vector. \myworries{The network is illustrated in \figref{fig:rl_scheme} (b)}.
+We then extend the reward with a collisions penalty of \myworries{where $\mathds{1}_{coll}$ is a binary collision indicator for the base of the robot.
+As the RL agent directly learns a mapping from observations to actions, the resulting approach can handle both convex and non-convex obstacles \myworriestwo{(see \figref{fig:train_task} and video)}}.